salvois/DiscriminatedOnions/README.md

     internal Option(bool isSome, T value);
 }
 ```
-Properties are public for compatibility with test libraries, and to let to pattern match in those cases `Match` could not be used. **Accessing `IsSome` and `Value` (especially the latter) directly is discouraged**.
+Properties are public for compatibility with test libraries, and to let to use C# pattern matching in those cases `Match` could not be used. **Accessing `IsSome` and `Value` directly (especially the latter) is generally discouraged**.
 The constructor is internal to force you to use one of the named constructors explained below.

 ### Utility functions for the Option type